Wang Nok Aen: Geography

 The subdistrict is located in the lower northern part of Thailand and is bordered to the north by Ban Klang, Kaeng Sopha subdistricts, Wang Thong district and Ban Yaeng subdistrict, Nakhon Thai district, to the east by Huai Hia subdistrict, Nakhon Thai district and Phetchabun province, to the south by Chomphu subdistrict, Noen Maprang district and Tha Muen Ram subdistrict, Wang Thong district, to the west by Din Thong, Chai Nam subdistricts, Wang Thong district and Don Thong subdistrict, Mueang Phitsanulok district.

 The eastern part of the subdistrict is located in Thung Salaeng Luang National Park.
 In the national reserved forest are: north of highway 12 Wang Thong River Basin (forest right) and southwest of highway 12 Wang Thong River Basin (forest left).
 Wang Nok Aen lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 Highway 12 runs through the subdistrict.

 Administration

-Central government
+Provincial government

-The administration of Wang Nok Aen subdistrict is responsible for an area that covers 333,587 rai ~ 533.7 sqkm and consists of 20 administrative villages, as of 2022: 16,310 people.
+The administration of Wang Nok Aen subdistrict is responsible for an area that covers 333,587 rai ~ 533.7 sqkm and consists of 20 administrative villages, as of 2025: 16,271 people of 7,246 families.